mehdibehvar/metakhoneh/steps.md

 19.  create a types.ts Within the project’s root folder
 20. config the the domains of images in the next.config.js
 21. change the ui of search form#
-22 .
-Use the AsyncSelect component to load options from a remote source as the user types.
+22. Use the AsyncSelect component to load options from a remote source as the user types.
+23. config Formik with react-select